Lelani82/Terminal-App-Assessment/README.md

 ● It was something we could both potentially use and

-● Due to time constraints, we dismissed the other larger, more complex apps
+● Due to time constraints, we dismissed our other larger, more complex app ideas

 Screenshots can be viewed in docs/1-brainstorming folder